-The City of Canterbury’s first Little Free Library is unveiled next to Hurlstone Park Train Station on Wednesday, 8 April.
+The City of Canterbury’s first Little Free Library is located next to Hurlstone Park Train Station.
+Check out a book today!

 Library membership is free and open to anyone.
 You can apply for a card at any branch of the Canterbury City Council Library Service.

 Search the City of Canterbury online library catalogue to find books, DVD's, magazines and much more!

 We provide a host of services through our Library Services, including computer training, language classes, homework assistance and much more!

 Our eLibrary is convenient and easy to use.
 It's available 24/7, and delivered straight to your computer, smart phone, iPad, tablet, iPod or MP3 player.

 New books lists, authors talks, book groups, reading resources - everything for the avid book lover!

 Looking to break the boredom?
 Do you want something fun to do afterschool?
 Then look no further than our Kidz Zone!

 There are plenty of things for teens to do in our library - check out your local branch for details on school holiday and after school activites for teens!